EpicGateway/sdk-java/README.md

 ### Error Handling

-In its current version, the EpicPay SDK only throws exceptions for network-related errors, and does not throw exceptions for errors returned by the API.
+In its current version, the EpicPay Gateway SDK only throws exceptions for network-related errors, and does not throw exceptions for errors returned by the API.
 Instead, you are expected to check for errors returned by the API by checking the data of the response's returned `Status` object.